 CANADA) IN THE MATTER OF)

-PROVINCE OF BRITISH COLUMBIA) (Deceased's Name)
+PROVINCE OF BRITISH COLUMBIA) (Deceased's Name))

-(Claim Number)
+) (Claim Number)

-STATUTO DRY DECLARATION
+DRY DECLARATION

-(T here is a Will)
+here is a Will)

-I, , re, re, esiding at(Address)
+I, , re, re, re, esiding at(Address)

-(Full Name) SOLEMLY DECLARE THAT:
+SOLEMLY DECLARE THAT:

-l h ave personal knowledge of the matters s et out in this Statutory Declaration.
+l ha ave personal knowledge of the matters so et out in this Statutory Declaration.

-1. The Deceased,(Deceased's name) , passed away on the of, (Month) (Year)
+1. The Deceased,(Deceased's name) , passed away on the of, (Year)

-2. As the Executor or Administrator of the Deceased's will I am applying to proceed on behalf of the Deceased's estate to initiate or continue an appeal to the Workers' Compensation Appeal Tribuna (WCAT).
+2. Deceased's will I am applying to proceed on behalf of the an appeal to the Workers' Compensation Appeal Tribuna

-3. If there is any other person who is also an Executor or Administrator of the Deceased's will, I hav obtained their consent to initiate or continue an appeal to WCAT on behalf of the estate.
+3. an Executor or Administrator of the Deceased's will, I have tinue an appeal to WCAT on behalf of the estate.

 4. Attached to this Statutory Declaration as my knowledge this will has not been rev s "Exhibit A" is a copy of the Deceased's will.
-To the best o loked.
+To the best o roked.

-5. I consent to the disclosure of this Statutory Declaration to the Workers' Compensation Board of British Columbia, operating as WorkSafeBC.
+5. I consent to the disclosure of this State British Columbia, operating as WorkSaf utory Declaration to the Workers' Compensation Board of feBC.

-nake this solemn declaration conscientiou al force and effect as if made under oath isly believing it to be true and knowing that it is of the same
+nake this solemn declaration conscientiou al force and effect as if made under oath usly believing it to be true and knowing that it is of the same

 De clared before me at:

-On (Place) this day of, (Year)))))))))
+On (Place) this day of, (Year))))))))))

 gnature of a Commissioner for taking fidavits, Lawyer, Notary Public) (Signature of person making Declaration)

 (Pr int Name)

 (Ac ddress)